Woman on her phone stands next to a commuter train.

 Credit score

 If you have good scores, you’re seen as a lower-risk borrower for lenders, which makes you more likely to score favorable interest rates and bonuses on your next card.
-By contrast, you’ll probably have a hard time qualifying for the best benefits lenders have to offer if you have a lower credit score.
+By contrast, you’ll have a hard time qualifying for the best benefits lenders have to offer if you have a lower credit score.

 Income